ISMHinoLab/DPPMMEstimation/README.md

-# LowRankDPPEstimation
+# DPPMMEstimation
-Estimating low-rank parameters of determinantal point processes
+Estimating parameters of determinantal point processes by an MM algorithm